cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 When this option is set on a `Msg`, a registered function will transform the `Msg` into an array of one or more strings, which MAY use the key/value format (described in point #3) with the expert field prefix (described in point #5) and arbitrary indentation (point #6).
 These strings MAY be rendered from a `Msg` field using a default value renderer, or they may be generated from several fields using custom logic.

-The `<unique algorithm identifier>` is a string convention chosen by the application developer and is used to identify the custom `Msg` renderer.
+The `<unique algorithm identifrer>` is a string convention chosen by the application developer and is used to identify the custom `Msg` renderer.
 For example, the documentation or specification of this custom algorithm can reference this identifier.
 This identifier CAN have a versioned suffix (e.g. `_v1`) to adapt for future changes (which would be consensus-breaking).
 We also recommend adding Protobuf comments to describe in human language the custom logic used.

 Moreover, the renderer must provide 2 functions: one for formatting from Protobuf to string, and one for parsing string to Protobuf.
 These 2 functions are provided by the application developer.
 To satisfy point #1, the parse function MUST be the inverse of the formatting function.
 This property will not be checked by the SDK at runtime.
 However, we strongly recommend the application developer to include a comprehensive suite in their app repo to test invertibility, as to not introduce security bugs.